fenveireth/fbindgen/README.md

 A toy replacement for Rust 'bindgen', that also attempts to rewrite simple macros and inline functions

-Uses the clang C++ library from LLVM 12 or 13
+Uses the clang C++ library from LLVM 12 or above

 The classic bindgen sensibly discards those, as they are not part of the target library's ABI.
 I wish to be able to call them, as they are part of the target